-CCE Plus is a model of Community Choice Energy that offers additional benefits beyond those offered by a basic CCE.
+CCE 3.0 is a model of Community Choice Energy that offers additional benefits beyond those offered by a basic CCE.
 The three priorities of this model are to:

 - purchase energy that is as green as possible while offering competitive rates